Counselling for Children, Teens, & Adults

 I believe in working alongside you, with compassion and respect, to help you use your strengths and find balance.

-With a Masters in Counselling Psychology and over 10 years of experience in education and counselling, I support teens (13+), adults, and families through life’s challenges.
+With a Masters in Counselling Psychology and over 10 years of experience in education and counselling, I support children, teens, adults, and families through life’s challenges.

 Canadian Certified Counsellor